koushik-kumar/AngularPractice/Angular Notes.md

   `$0.value`   -- DOM values

-    Even if the value changes in the text input, the html attribute will still be ""thou
+    Even if the value changes in the text input, the html attribute will still be "Agnthou